What is EditorConfig and how does JetBrains Rider extend it?

 indent_size property with csharp_indent_size and js_indent_size properties.

-As of version 2017.2, JetBrains Rider supports Roslyn EditorConfig properties with the exception of the following ones:
+As of version 2018.2, JetBrains Rider supports most frequently used EditorConfig properties for the .NET coding conventions: